 You can go with this specific woven and white combo, or choose a printed drapery fabric to play up the maximalist/eclectic look even more.

 Mixing Window Treatments in One Room

 Do you have two windows in the same room with vastly different shapes where matching window treatments just won't work?
 The bedroom below had both a wide skinny window and sliding glass door, but the homeowners wanted a matching look.
-Combining Roman Shades and Draperies in a matching fabric bulls the room together, but also each window to have the function it needs.
+Combining Roman Shades and Curtains in a matching fabric bulls the room together, but also each window to have the function it needs.

 This look also works well if you want drapes but some of the windows don't have enough wall space to install a rod, or are blocked by furniture like a headboard.
-Use Draperies where you can and Roman Shades on the other windows.
+Use curtains where you can and Roman Shades on the other windows.

 Another solution for sliding glass doors is Sliding Panels.
 These sleek fabric panels are a great alternative to vertical blinds and are available in fabrics that can match or coordinate with roman shades and roller shades.

 In the room above, we chose a contrasting fabric for the sliding panels that still has grey tones from the Roman Shades in the weave.

 Layering Window Shades in The Same Window